-This functionality must not prevent the common sense ...
+This functionality must not prevent you to keep some common sense ...
 If you connect to an account, whatever it might be, with your usual pseudo and password, you will be quickly identified, even if you use TOR.

 10.8.1 Tor-Browser, an anonymous navigator